Table of Contents

 - Timing

-- Lung biopsy can be helpful for critical care and prognosis estimation for patients with ARDS
+- Although rarely performed, lung biopsy can be helpful for critical care and prognosis estimation in patients with ARDS

-- ARDS with DAD has poorer prognosis (see prognostic factors)
+- ARDS with DAD is related to worse prognosis (see Prognostic factors)

 - Carefully consider biopsy if there is a high prediction for beneficial result and the risk of empirical therapy is not suitable or unsuccessful (Chest 2015;148:1073)